clartaq/cwiki/resources/private/md/About_Front_Matter.md

 ### If there is no modification date, the creation date and time will be used ###
 The creation and modification date/time will be the same in this case.

+**Note**: Historically, CWiki originally read and created front matter in the YAML format.
+It was changed to TOML after Hugo began supporting that format.
+YAML is now deprecated and will be removed in a future release.